isomerpages/mse-zerowaste/_zero-waste/06-chapter2.md

 <caption>Need a chiller box for a house party or a trolley to move some furniture?
 These items can be
 borrowed from your nearby RC or Residents’ Network (RN) Resource Centre.
 PA launched the Resource Centre @ RC in 2016 across 460 RCs in Singapore.
 Photo: PA</caption>

+The Government has adopted a green public procurement policy under the Public
+Sector Taking the Lead in Environmental
+Sustainability (PSTLES) initiative.
+For example, all Government agencies are required to purchase energy efficient appliances with minimum MELS ticks, and white printing paper certified by SGLS.

+#### How do we manage waste sustainably?

+Living more sustainable lifestyles means reducing how much we consume and reusing our items where possible.
+When these are not feasible, recycling comes in, helping us to turn waste into resources.

+Singapore has had some success, recycling
+60% of its waste since 2012 by focusing on individual waste streams.
+This has led to a nearly 100% recycling rate for Construction and Demolition (C&D) waste, ferrous and nonferrous metals.